 - Pls do not photograph anything that is too private or sensitive or compromising to the subject.
 No illegal activities, violence, nudity, substance abuse/overuse, or the like.
 We will discuss issues of privacy and confidentiality in social research soon.
 For now, simply begin thinking about the issue, and know that the photos will not be published, or shown outside the classroom, or shown to the class without your permission.

-- See this page for an example of a photo essay done by Weil.
-It is a "portrait" of a New Orleans neighborhood.
-We arranged to photograph a family who agreed to be part of the project.
-We also videotaped what they said about the neighborhood, transcribed it, and put the pictures and their words on the web page.
-We also walked around the neighborhood and asked other people if they would be in the project.
-Most, but not all, agreed.
-This is one of a planned series of "neighborhood portraits."
+- See this page for a series of photo essays done by Weil, "portraits" of New Orleans neighborhoods.
+We arrange to photograph people who agree to be part of the project.
+We also videotape what they tell us about their neighborhoods, transcribed it, and put the pictures and their words on a web page for each neighborhood.
+We also walk around the neighborhood and ask other people if they would be in the project.
+Most, but not all, agree.

 - This assignment will help us think about qualitative methods.

 - Feb 19: Discussion of the 5 photos.
 I will upload the photos to a website, and you can choose to have them shown for class discussion.

 - Tthe photos will not be accessible to other class members or publicly without your permission, and we will not view them in class without your permission.